yyue99/MTKD-SCVD/README.md

 ## Dataset
-The original solidity codes are from [Zhuang et al., 2020](https://github.com/smartbugs/smartbugs).
+The original solidity codes are from [SmartBugs](https://github.com/smartbugs/smartbugs).
 The processed files can be found at ...

 ### Note